 We used to be scared of slasher films.
 Then the market became saturated and we saw far too many.
 Eventually by the nineties, we could only enjoy them ironically and self-referentially.
-After the high school film genre peaked in the eighties, it had gradually declined into exhaustion by 2011.
-And along came Detention.
+After the high school film genre peaked in the eighties, it had gradually declined into exhaustion by 2011… and along came Detention.
 In this decade, the Irony of the postmodern thinkers of the nineties had imploded, leaving behind a new immanence.
-But this doesn’t return us to Sincerity of Old, but a new one at the end of Irony.
+But this doesn’t return us to the Sincerity of Old, but a new one at the end of Irony.
 In Detention, the Mean Girl is eliminated within the first 10 minutes, leaving room for the dorky protagonist to ascend.
 But her ascension isn’t a teen staple.
 The entire film is essentially a well constructed self-referential joke, with the customary nods to Hughes as a genre.

 Cosmic pessimism: Prometheus (2012)

 The visually and conceptually ambitious film Prometheus turned out to be a critique of the human species.
 The underlying message revolves around sacrifice and the all-too-human greed for knowledge.
-The first Engineer in the beginning of the film sacrificed himself with a black goo that disintegrated his body to DNA molecules in order to create new life.
-Doctors Shaw and Holloway discovered that the same Engineers had visited the human race over the course of its ancient past, and help shepherd its civilization.
-But at some time in the past their relationship changed.
+The Engineer who first appeared in the beginning of the film sacrificed himself with a black goo that disintegrated his body to DNA molecules in order to create new life.
+The scientists Shaw and Holloway discovered evidence that the same Engineers had visited the human race over the course of its ancient past, and help shepherd its civilization.
+But at some time in the past this relationship changed.
 Upon arrival at the mysterious planet, once human beings encountered the black goo, it exposed their inherent flaw: selfishness.
-The goo changed only when humans entered the cave with the murals and the giant head.
+The goo changed only when humans entered the cave with the giant murals and the giant head.
 The narcissistic centenarian Weyland selfishly demanded more life from the last existing Engineer, who then contemptuously killed him.
 In the end, the lone survivor Doctor Elizabeth Shaw missed the irony of the android David’s question about her desire to find why the Engineers changed their minds.
 He himself already understands the ultimate disappointment regarding his own creation by humanity.
 Why?
 Just because we could.
 Therefore man is a failed species that needs to be exterminated due to its flaw of selfishness.